Use report metrics

 This dimension represents the name of the queue.

-This dimension represents the statuses that are available for agents.
+This dimension represents the statuses that are available for service representatives.
 The out-of-box options include Online, Away, Busy, Offline, and Do Not Disturb.
 The status options that are available to you depend on your organization's configuration and include any other custom presence statuses configured for your organization.

 Date hour